-MECHANICAL DESIGN AND AND MANUFACTURING
+MECHANICAL DESIGN AND MANUFACTURING

 As the goal of the first high power test is to demonstrate the proof-of-principle concept we are considering omitting the HOM coupler and possibly the TTF drive coupler.
 The structure can be excited in a standard single cell testing configuration - through the beam pipe.
 For the first test we opted to utilize a design derived from [4].
 In this design a Nb1Zr flange was used which is similar to conflat.
+Figure ?? shows the CAD model of the couple with a 1.3 GHz ILC single cell cavity.

 A pair of hardened Nb1Zr Conflat Flanges (CF) was welded to the coupler and the shortened single cell cavity.
 Niobium gaskets will be used to seal with the CF flanges.
-The cavity was made by AES and can be seen in Figure 4.
+The cavity was made by AES and can be seen in Fig. 4.